-Following the completion of this offering, based on the number of our shares outstanding as of a summing the completion of the Recapitalization based on an assumed initial public offering price of \$ , the midpoint of the range on the cover of this prospectus, we will have a total of shares outstanding.
+Following the completion of this offering, based on the number of our shares outstanding as of June 1, 2019, assuming the completion of the Recapitalization based on the initial public offering price of \$12.00 per share, we will have a total of 25,607,770 shares outstanding.

-Of those outstanding shares, shares sold in the offering will be freely tradeable, except that any shares purchased in this offering by our affiliates, as that term is defined in Rule 144 under the Securities Act, would only be able to be sold in compliance with the Rule 144 limitations described below.
+Of those outstanding shares, 4,300,000 shares sold in the offering (not including the 1,500,000 shares purchased by Vector Capital through affiliated entities in this offering) will be freely tradeable and any shares purchased in this offering by our affiliates, as that term is defined in Rule 144 under the Securities Act, (including any shares purchased by Vector Capital and its affiliated entities) would only be able to be sold in compliance with the Rule 144 limitations described below.